Facebook bans Infowars' Alex Jones for 30 days -- but he's still streaming

 The 30-day ban affects Alex Jones personally, not his fellow Infowars page admins, meaning his "The Alex Jones Channel" and "Infowars" will stay on Facebook for now and his colleagues can continue to post unless they break the rules as well.
 That's why you can still see new posts on his channels, and still watch his show live.

-A Facebook spokesperson said at least one of his channels are close to the threshold that would justify their Facebook page being permanently removed, though -- because each time Jones or his fellow admins receive a strike for publishing violating content, his pages receive a strike as well.
+A Facebook spokesperson said at least one of his channels is close to the threshold that would justify the channels' Facebook page being permanently removed, though -- because each time Jones or his fellow admins receive a strike for publishing violating content, his pages receive a strike as well.

 The move comes a day after YouTube removed some of Jones' videos and suspended his ability to broadcast live on YouTube for 90 days.